Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 ---

-Output is
+Output is:

-tag when rendering generated HTML into PDF.
+tag when rendering generated HTML into a PDF.

-It can be done by adding custom html contents into the Append Extra Content
+It can be done by adding custom HTML contents into the Append Extra Content

-field, a simple case may be using the following content:
+field.
+A simple case may be using the following content:

 <meta name="title" content="${title}">